teuthid/eq/README.md

 * Measuring the actual fan speed (tachometer) and displaying it.
 * Monitoring the internal temperature of the controller (the housing is hermetic) and sleeping the device when the set temperature is exceeded.
 * The ability to manually force the maximum fan speed for a given period of time.
+* Automatic fan activation at a specified time interval and for a specified time (fan duct blowing).
 * Automatic display switching off after a specified time; the display turns on after increasing the light intensity in the room or after manual enforcement.
 * Self-diagnostics of sensors during controller startup.